ksananthu/pfsense-scripts/README.md

 ## 1. DHCP Lease Monitor Script

 ### Overview
-This script monitors DHCP leases using the Kea DHCP lease file(s), detects new leases, and sends notifications via Telegram.
+Script `dhcp4_monitor.sh` monitors DHCP leases using the Kea DHCP lease file(s), detects new leases, and sends notifications via Telegram.
 It ensures that no duplicate entries are processed and maintains a record of all known leases.

 ### Features
 - Extracts IP, MAC address, and Hostname from DHCP lease files.